lsst/rsp_lsst_io/docs/guides/times-square/github-repos/pre-commit-howto.rst

 Setting up pre-commit hooks to format notebooks
 ###############################################

-Pre-commit hooks are a great way to ensure that your notebooks are formatted consistently, and are therefore easier for your team and collaborate on.
+Pre-commit hooks are a great way to ensure that your notebooks are formatted consistently, and are therefore easier for your team to collaborate on.
-Pre-commit hooks are also great for stripping outputs out of notebooks, which makes them smaller in a GitHub repository.
+Pre-commit hooks are also great for stripping outputs from notebooks, which makes them smaller in a GitHub repository.

-Adding a pre-commit configuration file
+Adding a Pre-commit configuration file
 ======================================

-To set up pre-commit, you need to add a :file:`.pre-commit-config.yaml` file to the root of your repository.
+To set up Pre-commit, you need to add a :file:`.pre-commit-config.yaml` file to the root of your repository.
 This file contains the configuration for the pre-commit hooks that run whenever a contributor makes a Git commit in the repository.

 This file is a good starting point: